Undergraduate Application Process

 Applicants can apply using Hillsdale’s online application or via The Common Application.
 Equal consideration is given to both, and neither online application requires a fee.

 In addition to the application, applicants must also submit the materials below.
-All fall-term applications and supplemental application materials should be received prior to the March 15 final deadline, at which time all files will be reviewed as submitted.
+Applications and supplemental application materials should be received prior to final deadlines, at which time all files will be reviewed as submitted.

 Official High School Transcripts